hardik0108/SmartFileOrganizer/README.md

 python -m pip install pyinstaller

-Build:
+Build the application:

 python -m PyInstaller --clean --onefile --windowed --name SmartFileOrganizer app.py

-The executable will be created in:
+The executable will be created at:

 dist/SmartFileOrganizer.exe

-For the current JSON-based configuration, include settings.json with the released application.
+Because the application uses an external settings.json configuration file, include settings.json with the released executable.

 🐛 Known Limitations

-The current release targets desktop usage, especially Windows.
+The current release primarily targets Windows desktop usage.

-File operations depend on the permissions available to the user.
+File operations depend on available permissions.

 Very large folders may take longer to process.

-Auto Organize watches the selected folder and does not recursively monitor every subfolder.
+Auto Organize monitors the selected folder and does not recursively monitor every subfolder.

 Users should avoid organizing system-critical folders.

+The current release requires settings.json alongside the executable.

 🔮 Future Improvements